jeffnye-gh/majordomo/README.md

 ## Caveats/Known issues

+- Instruction counts reported to the console are not correct.

+- Simulation speed results are not correct.

+- When Majordomo exits ungracefully, it can leave the terminal I/O in a state where keys are not echoed.
+When this occurs, type 'reset' into the console.

+- Using the `--ctrlc` is encouraged for all usage.
+Without `--ctrlc`, you can stop majordomo with the `kill <pid>` shell command.

-This version has incomplete/limited support for configurations beyond but RV64 XLEN=64 FLEN=64.
+- This version has incomplete/limited support for configurations beyond but RV64 XLEN=64 FLEN=64.

-Majordomo runs a subset of the riscv-isa-tests suite.
+- Majordomo runs a subset of the riscv-isa-tests suite.
 The subset of tests run by Majordomo is recorded in tests/isa\_test\_suite/isa\_tests\_list.txt.
 One test per line, lines beginning with x are commented out.
 As extension support is added tests from the riscv-isa-tests suite are enabled.

-Instruction counts reported to the console are not correct.

-Simulation speed results are not correct.

 ## Clone, build and run regression